Top Dog Mini Excavations – Terms & Conditions of Trade

 18.2 Whilst TDDH will take all care to avoid damage to any underground services the Customer agrees to indemnify TDDH in respect of all and any liability claims, loss, damage, costs and fines as a result of damage to services not precisely located and notified as per clause 18.1.

-19.1 TDDH shall have public liability insurance of at least $5m.
+19.1 TDDH shall have public liability insurance of at least $5m or greater.
 It is the Customer’s responsibility to ensure that they are similarly insured.

 © Copyright – EC Credit Control 1999 – 2018 # 37503